 Innovative programs help you prepare for many careers and graduate school.

 Economics is a social science concerned with explaining and predicting events in a world of limited productive resources and unlimited human desires.
 In this context, the economist analyzes problems relating to choice, equity, and efficiency from an individual as well as from a social standpoint.
-Globilization, changing technology, pollution, unemployment, inflation, economic growth, business forecasting, banking, taxation and poverty are but a few of the topics dealt with by economists.
+Globalization, changing technology, pollution, unemployment, inflation, economic growth, business forecasting, banking, taxation and poverty are only a few of the topics dealt with by economists.

-Students in these programs will graduate with a B.S. in economics and a concentration in one of the other fields of study.
+Students in these programs will graduate with a BS in economics and a concentration in one of the other fields of study.
 The specifics of each concentration vary, but with the exception of the Social Science concentration, students would also earn a minor in their additional field.
-The B.S. in economics with a minor in an appropriate field will appeal to students intellectually and will serve as appropriate preparation for careers and graduate school.
+The BS in economics with a minor in an appropriate field will appeal to students intellectually and will serve as appropriate preparation for careers and graduate school.